 9. Special Case: Inventions in Chemistry

-If the nvention resides in the fields of chemistry, for example relates to a chemical substance, a medical agent or a chemical process, the following further questions should be addressed in the inventor interview.
+If the invention resides in the fields of chemistry, for example relates to a chemical substance, a medical agent or a chemical process, the following further questions should be addressed in the meeting with the attorney.

 - Is the method of synthesis of the compounds generally known?

 - Can the formulas of the inventive compounds be reduced to a lead structure or a chemical substance class, with all or a significant number of its members providing the technical effects of the invention?
 Which are the substituents or residues usable with the lead structure or chemical substance class?

 - Which substances have been synthesized in particular by the inventors?